What are logical fallacies ?

 Not all of this list are technically logical fallacies.
 For example, confirmation bias is really a cognitive bias, not a logical fallacy.
 However, for reference purposes, I include it because it forms the basis of logical fallacies like “cherry picking.”

-For example, confirmation bias, the gambler’s fallacy, and bandwagon fallacies are fallatious not because the violate logic, but because they represent ways in which our natural view of the world may lead us to fallacious conclusions.
+For example, confirmation bias, the gambler’s fallacy, and bandwagon fallacies are fallacious not because they violate logic, but because they represent ways in which our natural view of the world may lead us to fallacious conclusions.

 Editor’s note: This page was originally published in March 2015.
 It has been updated to fix some SEO issues, clarify some biases that are not logical fallacies per se, and clean up some spelling issues.